 What exactly is epoxy flake and what makes it special?

 Let’s start by making sure we’re clear (pun intended) on what epoxy flooring is.
-Simply put, epoxy flooring is made up of resin and hardener applied in coatings to an existing floor, usually concrete, as a clear liquid and that dries to create a hard coating.
+Simply put, this flooring is made up of resin and hardener applied in coatings to an existing floor, usually concrete, as a clear liquid and that dries to create a hard coating.
 Adding extra coatings can add to the floor’s durability as well as the overall look.
 Each layer takes some time to cure in between applications to ensure a proper bond.

 Flake, also known as broadcast, is a substance that is added in between layers of resin to create a speckled or confetti effect.
 The term broadcast comes from an application method where the flake is scattered and allowed to fall naturally, creating a unique pattern.
 The amount used depends on how much colour and visual interest you want in your flooring.